microsoft/code-with-engineering-playbook/CONTRIBUTING.md

 ## How to contribute

-When you have an idea for contribution do one of two things:
+When you have an idea for a contribution do one of two things:

 * Contact one of the champions in the appropriate fundamental area and discuss your idea with them
 * Look in the opened issues, if you cannot find a similar one then open an issue following the issue templates